Two systems that maximize mission success.

 Satellite tracks toward a remote region

-Handshake on the operator's link
+Handshake on a licensed link

-Operator carries it the rest of the way
+The network carries it the rest of the way

 Blackout window collapses